M1xckk/Comm-Docs-Test/docs/task1.md

 set('view engine', 'ejs')
 ```

+This code will tell yur app to use EJS as the view engine.

 ???+ Info
 This app.set('view engine', 'ejs') will look into views folder on the same path.
 So we need to create views folder for writing those frontend templates.

 ???+ Tips
 Use EJS tags to embed JavaScript code into your HTML code

 ## EJS Tags